 After WWII, Japan adopted TQM.
 Every management has to withstand the Japanese economic recovery.
 In a competitive setting, managers work rapidly to decrease costs, speed up development and deliveries, and please consumers.

 The US economy relies on imported items and technology to compete with foreign firms.
-To balance their products, US corporations use total quality management, where quality is crucial.
+US corporations use total quality management tools to balance their products, where quality is crucial.

 Construction is an innovative but one-time process, so it is recognized that it is costly and labor-intensive to duplicate a structure (or similar).